efcasado/preludex/README.md

 # Preludex

-An Elixir SDK for [Prelude](https://prelude.so/), a powerful API for user verification and authentication.
+An Elixir SDK for [Prelude](https://prelude.so/), a powerful API for phone verification.

 ## Installation